FDSN/StationXML/docs/level-channel.rst

    .. container:: description

       Elevation of the sensor, by default in meters.
+To find the local ground surface level, add the Depth value to this elevation.

 .. tabularcolumns::|l|l|l|1|1|